 Bake this moist and sweet cornbread to enjoy with a favorite soup or stew.

-Pour batter into greased 9-inch round baking pan.
+Pour batter into prepared pan.
 Bake 22-26 minutes or until golden brown and toothpick inserted in center comes out clean.
 Serve warm.

 Dietary Fiber: 1g